omidmnz/dotvim/README.md

 I personally map Caps Lock key, to be and extra ESC key from the OS.

 ConqueTerm plugin needs python support.
 Syntastic needs pylint, gcc, jshint(npm install -g jshint).
 TernJS should be installed as shown in the commands above.
 Tagbar needs ctags, and jsctags (npm install -g jsctags).
+For Firefox auto-refresh you need MozRepl installed, and running inside Firefox.